im-rahulr/gemini-cli/README.md

 With CodeCraft CLI you can:

-- 🔍 **Query and edit large codebases** in and beyond Gemini's 1M token context window
+- 🔍 **Query and edit large codebases** in and beyond CodeCraft's 1M token context window
-- 🎨 **Generate new applications** from PDFs, sketches, or descriptions using Gemini's multimodal capabilities
+- 🎨 **Generate new applications** from PDFs, sketches, or descriptions using CodeCraft's multimodal capabilities
 - ⚡ **Automate operational tasks** like querying pull requests, handling complex rebases, and code reviews
 - 🔧 **Extend functionality** with tools and MCP servers, including [media generation capabilities](https://github.com/GoogleCloudPlatform/vertex-ai-creative-studio/tree/main/experiments/mcp-genmedia)
-- 🌐 **Ground your queries** with the [Google Search](https://ai.google.dev/gemini-api/docs/grounding) tool built into Gemini
+- 🌐 **Ground your queries** with the [Google Search](https://ai.google.dev/gemini-api/docs/grounding) tool built into CodeCraft
 - 💡 **Interactive coding assistance** with real-time suggestions and code generation

 ## 🚀 Installation